 Urban Nature, first shown at the Knitting and Stitching show in 2012, is a continuing theme, looking at our connection to the world around us.
 It explores where our urban and garden spaces meets the ‘hidden’ or overlooked places of the broader landscape.

-An interesting insight to my working process can be seen in Conception to Creation a series of articles on Textileartist.
+An interesting insight to her working process can be seen in Conception to Creation a series of articles on Textileartist.

-Examples of some of the works detailed are featured in my catalogues Found-Paint-Stitch (featured below) and Urban Nature.
+Examples of some of the works detailed are featured in the catalogues Found-Paint-Stitch (featured below) and Urban Nature.

 Copyright Cas Holmes all rights protected